karakuri-strategist/spiritual_trickster_app/src/pages/the_contract.md

 (WARNING: it is your choice to continue reading the next sentence.)
 Like, for example, an article titled, "10 of the most ADORABLE Chihuahuas you will ever see!" and when you click on it an image of a filthy obese man in an old barn sucking a horses cock immediately loads at the top of the screen.
-I would certainly be morally responsible for misleading you in such a way.
+I would certainly be responsible for misleading you in such a way.

 But I won't do that here.
 You consent to what you see knowing that I have done my best to inform you of what is waiting for you.
 And perhaps you will even feel violated by the titles themselves.
 But what am I supposed to do???
 How can I warn you without giving the content a title?